lloy0076/simple-oauth2-client-example/README.md

 Setup the relevant environment variables in your '.env' file - follow the example '.env.example'.

-The simply point your browser at 'index.php'.
+Then simply point your browser at 'index.php'.

 # References